MikeMugu/Zukini/README.md

 ##Extension Methods
 Coypu is a great library, it does the work of wrapping the browser controls into an easy to use API that makes manipulating the browser pretty darn easy.
 The one thing it does not do great is manipulate tables.
 Typically you need to do things like, hey, is there a row in this table that contains the text "blah".
 Or, give me the 3rd row in the table, and from that row, give me the 2nd cell.
 For this, Zukini provides a few extension methods to help dealing with tables.

-All of these extension methods extend the ElementScope element, and can be used by simply adding a "using Zukini;" to your using statements.
+All of these extension methods extend the ElementScope element or BrowserSession, and can be used by simply adding a "using Zukini;" to your using statements.

 ###TableRows